aklinker1/vite-plugin-web-extension/docs/guide/index.md

 ---
 lang: en-US
-title: Installation
+title: Getting Started
 ---

-# Installation
+# Getting Started

-## Overview
+## Introduction

-`vite-plugin-web-extension` will build an entire chrome extension by adding a single plugin to your build config.
+`vite-plugin-web-extension` allows you to construct a complete Chrome extension by providing a single plugin to your build configuration.

 ```ts
 import webExtension from "vite-plugin-web-extension";